One day as I walked the cliff tops, I saw a lurking man. This was a little unsettling given my evening reading:

 David dropped me off at St Justinians Life Boat Station and off I set.

-until an engine conks out and we bob around silently.
+A rib is a small rigid inflatable boat.
+It sits low in the water.
+It's exhilaratinguntil an engine conks out and we bob around silently.
 Ffion, our captain, assures us we're safe - we've got another engine but she decides we have to turn home.
 It's the boat's first trip after a regular maintenance check, and she's not happy!
 We can have a refund or book another trip.
 I have no easy way of getting back to St Davids so set off for the marathon clifftop walk (see my earlier The Reason post).

 With a bit of thinking I decide to skip Skomer and book myself on a circumnavigation of Ramsey Island.
 Ramsey is a bit like Maria Island to me - a protecting presence, otherworldly though having been farmed by mere mortals, perhaps on behalf of the gods